dhmay/jamstats/README.md

 `jamstats-plot-pdf <game.json> [plots.pdf]`

-and one for converting a derby game json file to a TSV (tab-separated value) file that can be used in Excel, R, etc.:
+and one for converting a derby game json file to a TSV (tab-separated value) file that can be loaded into Excel, R, etc.:

 `jamstats-convert-tsv <game.json> [game.tsv]`